 Stress can be a challenging issue for kids on the autism spectrum.
 For those of us who have nonverbal or barely verbal children, we already know how our kids’ communication difficulties can be very frustrating for them.
 My autistic daughter bites her nails and exhibits self-injurious behaviors when she believes we can’t understand her.
-And according to the University of Indiana, a 2011 review of existing studies showed that some 40% of children with autism had some kind of anxiety disorder.
+And according to research, a 2011 review of existing studies showed that some 40% of children with autism had some kind of anxiety disorder.
 Please note, this post was paid for by Mightier Neuromotion Labs, who also provided a device and game for reducing stress and anxiety in autism.

 One of the real challenges for families who have a child on the autism spectrum is helping them calm down and preventing meltdowns.
 For example, many kids do great with learn how to deep breathe but that can be a real challenge for a child on the spectrum.
 I’ve tried a number of times to teach my daughter the skill of taking a moment to breathe deeply to slow your heart rate and calm your spirit but she rarely follows my lead to do it.
 For kids on the spectrum like ours, the art of calming yourself is quite difficult.

 How can you help your child who has autism manage anxiety and stress?

 There is a better way: gameplay.
 I was excited when Mightier reached out to me to try their app which teaches kids how to raise and lower their heart rate through gameplay.
 This app is not just fun to play.
 Studies from the Boston Children’s Hospital and Harvard Medical School have shown that after 12 weeks of use, tit has helped kids on the autism spectrum to:

 - Reduce outburts – 62%